aburenko/GamingDigestModel/README.md

 to a significant improvement.
 Finally, we unfreeze the ResNet and try again.
 The network fails to generalize again.

 Further splitting frames into blocks can simplify the task a lot and will address the initial streamer-platform idea much better.
+We use half-minute block.
+A block is a highlight if any frame inside it is a highlight.
 Changing the approach shows significant benefit:

 | Dataset | Precision | Recall      |
 |---------|-----------|-------------|